 Juliette discovers Adam isn’t the boy she once knew.
 Now a soldier, he takes orders from a cruel, power-hungry commander.
 One who has discovered Juliette’s curse.
 A leader who will stop at nothing to bend Juliette to his will and use her curse to destroy all who oppose him.

 Stark, powerful writing fills the opening pages of this haunting tale.
 Juliette clearly stands on the brink of insanity due to her long stay in solitary confinement.
 Yet when she’s released, she seems to acclimate quickly to life outside her prison, surrounded by people, and the beautiful intense writing fades to a more romance-oriented tone.

 It’s hard to say whether that opening pace would have been sustainable for the entire novel, but the change between the first chapter and the last is so stark, it’s almost difficult to believe it’s the same novel.
 Juliette the love-starved, impassioned teenager obsessed with her new boyfriend doesn’t drive the story like the complex, writhing girl trapped in a world unprepared for her presence.

-Following the popular vein of romantic dystopian fiction, Shatter Me is likely to appeal to Divergent fans.
+Following the popular vein of romantic dystopian fiction, SHATTER ME is likely to appeal to DIVERGENT fans.
 Be prepared – this romance packs a pretty hormonal punch when it comes to sexual tension and desire.
-Mafi keeps the descriptions fairly clean, but the characters’ intentions are also wildly clear.
+Mafi keeps the descriptions fairly PG, but the characters’ intentions are also wildly clear.
 Read below for more details.